Last Updated: August 10, 2026

 Exercise 10.6: Level Your Master Project (60 Minutes) jump to

-Update Journal on Acquiring and Leveling the Project Team for Your Master Project (15 minutes) jump to
+Update Journal on Acquire Project Team (15 minutes) jump to

 This Activity Workspace is part of the MS Project Master Class learning system and the companion Master Class Book available on Amazon.
 Many students also complete the Master Class with the assistance of a Master Class Coach or Trainer.